jerwansyah/age-progression/README.md

 ## Troubleshooting

-- In landmark_list_part3.txt line 123, there should not be a space before .jpg
+- File names should be checked and matched with landmark_list.txt

 ## References